August 4, 1991

 What is the meaning of life?
 For as long as humans have walked the earth, we have been coming up with our own answers to this vital question.
-In this message from Psalms 10, however, Alistair Begg implores us to see that life only makes sense if God is at the center.
-The Psalmist reminds us that God is indeed present as the eternal Sustainer of His creation—and He will call to account those who try to live their lives apart from Him.
+In this message from Psalm 10, however, Alistair Begg implores us to see that life only makes sense if God is at the center.
+The psalmist reminds us that God is indeed present as the eternal sustainer of His creation, and He will call to account those who try to live their lives apart from Him.

 1Why, O Lord, do you stand far away?

 Why do you hide yourself in times of trouble?